 Another way is to change the potting soil.

 High pH levels in the soil can also make your basil turn yellow.
-It is because high pH means fewer nutrients, which includes nitrogen.
+It is because high pH means fewer nutrients, which include nitrogen.
 Nitrogen is responsible for the green color of the leaves.

 The ideal soil pH for basil is 7 – 7.5.
 The reasons for your soil being alkaline could be old soil, adding alkaline substances to the soil, or using alkaline tap water to water the basil.